 The Risk of Missed Payments

 Even if only one person defaults on the mortgage, both credit records are affected.
-That means your ability to borrow in the future—for a new home, car, or business—could be compromised.
+In worst-case scenarios, the bank may initiate mortgagee sale proceedings.

 Protecting Your Credit Score

-Unfortunately, this means you can suffer credit damage even if you’re meeting your obligations, but your former partner is not.
-To mitigate this risk:
+Your credit report reflects your repayment history.
+Unfortunately, you can suffer credit damage even if you're meeting your obligations but your former partner is not.

-• Maintain open lines of communication
+- •Maintain open lines of communication

-• Consider setting up a formal legal agreement about payments
+- •Consider setting up a formal legal agreement about payments

-• If possible, close or refinance joint loans as soon as practical
+- •Close or refinance joint loans as soon as practical

-• Monitor your credit score regularly to track any changes
+- •Monitor your credit score regularly

 Working Together Despite the Split

-Here are some practical steps to take:
+Here are some practical steps:

-• Talk to your lender.
+- •Talk to your lender.
 Let them know about the separation and ask about possible repayment flexibility.

 You Don't Have to Navigate This Alone